Code of Ethics : Summary

 iv.
 Complaints Procedure

-Any individual or organisation that wants to complain about a member of the NRPT will in the first instance need to contact us at head office :
+Any individual or organisation that wants to complain about a member of the NRPT will in the first instance need to contact us as per the address above.

 We will listen to the query and talk through the next stage for an official complaint.